Ukraine grain exports capped at 2 mln tonnes/month if ports remain blocked | Headlines

 Ukraine will only be able to export a maximum 2 million tonnes of grains a month if Russia refuses to lift its blockade of the country's Black Sea ports, Taras Vysotskyi, Ukraine's first deputy minister of Agrarian Policy and Food, said on Tuesday.

-Ukraine will only be able to export a maximum of 2 million tonnes of grains a month if Russia refuses to lift its blockade of the country's Black Sea ports, Taras Vysotskyi, Ukraine's first deputy minister of Agrarian Policy, and Food said on Tuesday.
-Ukraine is trying to export its vast stores of grain by road, river, and rail at present to help to avert a global food crisis, but these routes face severe capacity constraints.
+Ukraine will only be able to export a maximum 2 million tonnes of grains a month if Russia refuses to lift its blockade of the country's Black Sea ports, Taras Vysotskyi, Ukraine's first deputy minister of Agrarian Policy and Food, said on Tuesday.
+Ukraine is trying to export its vast stores of grain by road, river and rail to help to avert a global food crisis, but these routes face severe capacity constraints.

-He said even if Russia's port blockade is lifted Ukraine would need about six months to demine the waters around its Black Sea ports, meaning the world would remain short of grains for some time.
-Ukraine is the world's fourth-largest grains exporter.
+He said even if Russia's port blockade is lifted Ukraine would need about six months to demine the waters around its Black Sea ports, meaning the world will remain short of grains for some time.
+Ukraine is the world's fourth largest grains exporter.

 Global wheat prices hit record highs in March and the surge in food prices has triggered protests across developing countries, as well as contributing to an acceleration in headline inflation rates throughout the world.
-The United Nations is trying to broker a deal to get Ukraine's grain shipped from its Black Sea ports such as Odesa.
-Russia has said it wants Western sanctions lifted as part of the deal and has also accused Ukraine of mining its own waters.
+The United Nations is trying to broker a deal to get Ukraine's grain shipped from its ports.
+Russia has said it wants Western sanctions lifted as part of the deal and has accused Ukraine of mining its own waters.

+Turkey is, meanwhile, coordinating with Russia and Ukraine to agree a plan to restart grain exports from Ukrainian ports.
+However, prospects of a breakthrough appear uncertain as fighting continues in Ukraine, and Moscow and Kyiv blame each other for disrupting global food supplies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)